The logo for Lawn.com.au

 How to Attract Butterflies to Your Garden

 Make your garden attractive to butterflies by growing plants that act as both food and shelter at every stage of their life cycle.
-Here are some of the best ways to bring in these insects!

 1. Grow your butterfly gardens in full sun